How Can We Help?

 – Hitting the concurrency limit

-Also, taking 240 seconds of sleep while pushing to the limit of 10000 messages, as concurrency limit being set to 1000:
+Also, taking 240 seconds of sleep while pushing to the limit of 10000 messages, as the concurrency limit is set to 1000:

-> AWS will react to the number of messages available in SQS, and then goes ahead with scaling internal workers to a point where concurrency limit gets reached
+> AWS will react to the number of messages available in SQS and then go ahead with scaling internal workers to a point where the concurrency limit gets reached

 > Throttled Lambdas will start returning exceptions to workers signaling them to stop, but it will continue to try hoping it’s not our global limit but merely other functions taking this pool.